The LAM Foundation Patient Benefit Grant Program

 Proposals with the potential to directly benefit LAM patients by 2023 will be most favored.

 Two major categories of grants are available – scientific (basic/clinical/translational research) proposals and innovative product proposals.
 Innovative product proposals include but are not limited to physical product development, services, software, and integrated systems.

 Grant awards from $5000 to $50,000 are available, and we have nearly $200,000 to devote to this initiative.
 We will evaluate the expense to benefit ratio of each individual proposal, and the fit with the overall grant award portfolio.
 The objective will be to fund the pool of grants that provides the maximum benefit for the available funds.
 For instance, the LAM Executive Committee may decide that it is in the best interest of LAM patients to fund five, $10,000 grants than a single $50,000 grant, even if the larger grant received the highest score of all submitted proposals.
 Therefore, it will be prudent for investigators to ‘right size’ requested funding, to increase the chances of success.

 Project design should state the deliverable, as well as the actions and the process(es) that will be employed to meet the patient needs that were identified at the conference.
 We will look for a vision, a plan for integration, and the milestones that will be achieved at each step of the process.

 Proposals that are most likely to impact the diagnosis, management and the quality of life for the greatest number of LAM patients will be given priority.

 Live Chats - dates TBD

-(Applicants will be notified if they have been selected to submit a full grant proposal by Friday March 9, 2017.
+(Applicants will be notified if they have been selected to submit a full grant proposal.
 Full application instructions will be sent at that time.)